Your cart looks a little empty!Continue Shopping

 You might not need us to tell you how to enjoy wine, but that doesn't mean we don't have a few helpful tips for making the most of your wine drinking venture.
 (We have a ton of experience in this department, so hear us out.)

-With that in mind, here's what you need to know before popping your next bottle of Zinfandel wine, including the best temperature for serving, fantastic food pairings, and the type of glass you may want to use.
+With that in mind, here's what you need to know before uncorking your next bottle of Zinfandel wine, including understanding the ideal red wine temperature for serving, fantastic food pairings, and the type of glass you may want to use.

 When serving Zinfandel, it's a good idea to follow the general guidelines for ideal wine temperature.
 White versions are best served chilled at around 45-50 degrees Fahrenheit.
 Doing so will maintain its crisp taste and prevent it from coming off too sweet.
 You should also chill your wine for a couple of hours before setting it out for 30 minutes before opening.